MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/Microsoft.Azure.Commands.ApiManagement.ServiceManagement/v1.1.4/Remove-AzureRmApiManagementApiFromProduct.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmApiManagementApiFromProduct** cmdlet removes an azure_2 API Management API from a product.
+The **Remove-AzureRmApiManagementApiFromProduct** cmdlet removes an Azure API Management API from a product.

 ## EXAMPLES